 Global issues?
 Not in this race

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 20, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 20, 1992

 In this lamentable presidential campaign, there is scant attention to international issues.
 Yet for the U.S. – the world’s largest trading nation and the world’s only remaining superpower – momentous issues are in play.

 In Europe, the movement toward political and monetary unification, symbolized by the Maastricht Treaty, is unraveling.
 Slow growth and continued high unemployment (much higher than the U.S.) continue to plague most EC economies.
 And Europe’s diplomats have been unable to resolve the civil war in Yugoslavia, Europe’s first post-Cold War crisis.

 Canada, our largest trading partner, is in the midst of a constitutional crisis.
 The decisions Canadians are about to make concerning their future will have a profound impact on the U.S. While these are delicate issues for candidates to discuss, there is almost no attention to them by the media.

 Looking south, the U.S. and Canada have just concluded the North American Free Trade Agreement with Mexico.
 NAFTA might have turned into an instructive debate on U.S. trade policy, the impact of exports on domestic job creation and the role to North America in emerging trading blocs.
 Instead, the debate was nipped in the bud when Governor Clinton said objections of congressional Democrats and organized labor, who want to renegotiate the treaty, should instead be expressed in the instrument of ratification.
 Clinton’s move was good politics, but it pre-empted a badly needed national debate on trade policy.